Molly Malone Cook: Personal life

 Cook and Mary Oliver lived together in Provincetown, Massachusetts, after first meeting at the former home of poet Edna St Vincent Millay in the late 1950s.
-Oliver dedicated many works to Cook and while accepting the national book award in 1992 she publicly thanked Cook saying "Molly Malone Cook, the best reader anyone could have.
+Oliver dedicated many works to Cook, and while accepting the National Book Award in 1992 she publicly thanked Cook, saying "Molly Malone Cook, the best reader anyone could have.
 She is the light of my life".
 After Cook's death in 2005, Oliver published Our World; a compilation of Cook's journal entries and photography, accompanied by memories, prose and poetry written by Oliver.

-Throughout her profession, Cook developed friendships with many iconic American artists such as playwright Lorraine Hansberry, writer Norman Mailer and director John Waters.
+Throughout her profession, Cook developed friendships with American artists such as playwright Lorraine Hansberry, writer Norman Mailer and director John Waters.
 Waters is said to have brought magazines and newspapers to Cook's home every day towards the end of her illness.

 After being put up for adoption as an infant, Cook spent her adulthood interested in discovering her own ancestry.
 Cook and Oliver visited Virginia several times with the intent of doing so.
-Among her discoveries, Cook found that she was in fact related to Judith Jefferson, the aunt of Thomas Jefferson.
+Among her discoveries, Cook found that she was related to Judith Jefferson, the aunt of Thomas Jefferson.
 Cook was eventually able to meet her birth parents.